-Information on the procedure, including the respective requirements and the necessary documentation, can be found here (in German).
+Updated information (01.02.2022) on the procedure, including the respective requirements and the necessary documentation, can be found here (in German).

 Vacation already approved is to be taken as planned – also for reasons of solidarity with other employees regarding the distribution of work and free time.
 There is no right to cancellation.
 In exceptional cases, a mutual agreement can be reached between employees and supervisors for a different vacation period if that employee's work is urgently needed during the originally planned vacation period.

 When planning holidays, staff should bear in mind that the Robert Koch Institute (RKI) classifies certain countries to be areas of variant of concern for SARS-CoV-2 infections.

 When returning from an international high-risk area or an area of variants of concern, staff must observe the official rules regarding home quarantine in accordance with the statutory regulations applicable at the time as well as the respective testing obligations.

 > Further details are available on the pages of the Federal Ministry of Health.

 We therefore request that you take foreseeable quarantine periods into account when planning holidays – also out of consideration for your colleagues and their interests.
 Staff are obliged to take leave or reduce overtime hours for the duration of foreseeable quarantine if, after prior consultation with their supervisor, it is not possible for them to work from home or remotely.
 Staff are only entitled to continued remuneration from the employer if they were obliged to quarantine through no fault of their own.
 Anyone who travels to a region designated by the Robert Koch Institute as a high-risk area / area of variants of concern accepts that this entitlement will become null and void.